Stuub/DoomBox/README.md

 Automated setup for an insecure login page, for a packet sniffing and traffic analysis demo in my Cyber Clinic workshops!

-Other common vulnerabiltiies to be added for testing.
+Common vulnerabiltiies added for testing.
 Currently supporting:
   - A3:2017-Sensitive Data Exposure (HTTP Logins)
   - A7:2017-Cross-Site Scripting (Reflective XSS)